Cold accretion in early galaxy formation and its Lyman-alpha signatures: Results

 We note that the $\lya$ line profile may be suppressed and changed by the intergalactic medium (IGM) \citep[e.g.,][]{Santos04, Dijkstra07, Zheng10, Laursen11}, because the IGM effectively scatters the $\lya$ photons at the line center and at shorter wavelengths by the Hubble flow \citep[e.g.,][]{Laursen11}.
-As a result, the inflow feature in our profiles may disappear and the shape may become an asymmetric single peak with only photons at red wing.
-However, while asymmetric line profiles with an extended red wing are commonly seen in high-redshift LAEs, there appears to be some profiles in the $z \gtrsim 6$ observations that have complex features including double peaks and extended blue wing, similar to what we see here \citep[e.g.,][]{Ouchi10, Hu2010, Kashikawa2011}.
-The observed line of UDFy-38135539, the currently highest redshift galaxy detected at $z=8.6$, is not resolved and thus has a Gaussian profile \citep{Lehnert10}.
-More observations of high-resolution $\lya$ line profiles of high-redshift LAEs are needed to test our model and verify our predictions.
+As a result, the inflow feature in our profiles may disappear and the shape may become an asymmetric single peak with only photons at red wing. \citet{Laursen11} showed that a large fraction of $\lya$ flux from galaxies at $z \sim 6.5$ could be lost by scattering in IGM despite most of IGM were ionized.
+As a simple test, we show the line profiles without photons at the shorter wavelength as shown in the blue dash lines in the figure.
+As a result, about 0.59 (0.54) of $\lya$ flux from the galaxies at $z=12.1$ (6.2) are lost.
+The inflow feature completely disappears, and the asymmetric profiles with the red wings may be recognized as the galaxies have gas outflow.
+In addition, if IGM is highly neutral, even $\lya$ flux at red wing is highly suppressed.
+For neutral IGM, the IGM optical depth is estimated by $\tau (\Delta v) \sim 2.3 \left( \frac{\Delta v}{600\rm~km/s}\right) \left( \frac{1+z}{10} \right)^{3/2}$ \citep{Dijkstra10}, where $\Delta v$ is the velocity shift from the line center.
+More than 0.99 of $\lya$ fluxes from our model galaxies are lost for the neutral IGM.
+Therefore, if IGM is highly neutral, $\lya$ flux from our model galaxies cannot be observed.